floriangrundig/mdeps/README.md

 ---> module2_dependency2
 ```

-If -d  specified you'll get a .dot format (GraphViz) which can be used to create a png-image
+If -d  specified you'll get a .dot format (GraphViz) which can be used to create a png-image.

-and which is really nice for grep (See Makefile for an example):
+Use the Makefile example to grep your dependencies:
 e.g.
 ```
-grep -E "\"Pages.* -> \"Json"
+make source=/Users/flg/code/humio/ui/src/elm | grep -E "\"Pages.* -> \"_Json"
 ```
 Will find all modules which are using some Json Libraries...